 Despite making monthly donations to the Charity he hadn’t thought to get in touch until his line manager suggested making contact.

-Robbie said: “It was such a turning point for me because they were able to offer the help I needed and I am sure that I wouldn’t be in the position that I am now if I hadn’t approached them.”
+“It was such a turning point for me because they were able to offer the help I needed and I am sure that I wouldn’t be in the position that I am now if I hadn’t approached them.”

 Robbie has now left the Civil Service and is in a much happier place.
 He has a new job as a dog walker and enjoys the animals’ company as well as the positive effects of the exercise.

-Robbie said: “I decided to become a dog walker because dogs are just so much more fun to be around, they are always happy to see you, not really expecting anything of you, as long as you take them out for a nice walk they are happy, throwing a ball.
+“I decided to become a dog walker because dogs are just so much more fun to be around, they are always happy to see you, not really expecting anything of you, as long as you take them out for a nice walk they are happy, throwing a ball.
 I do feel more positive now after I’ve finished the dog walking than when I was just sitting in an office and going home afterwards."